Pabce/many-stupid-notes/src/site/notes/Personal notes/Paula pitch.md

 </div></div>

 In brief summary: you solve for a mean field and then add residual interactions not accountable by this mean field.
-These can basically be divided into short distance particle-particle (*pp*) correlations and long distance particle-hole (*ph*) correlations.
+These can basically be divided into short distance "pairing" particle-particle (*pp*) correlations and long distance particle-hole (*ph*) correlations.
 Adding these extra correlations are essential to describing the excited states of the nucleus (e.g., the vibrational states of the nucleus can only be accounted for by the *ph* correlations).

-The
+Some problems that this approach faces, and how our tensor network method deals with them, are:
+- HF-BCS and HF-Bogoliubov, that address the close range pairing nature of the nuclear force, explicitly break particle number conservation and other symmetries.
+Restoring them can be a pain.
+The Hamiltonian in the TNP preserves all the symmetries of the problem.
+- The most common method of including *ph* correlations (RPA and friends) provides a good correction for the ground state energy and qualitatively predicts the vibrational states well.
+However, it does embarrassingly badly

 ## What do I have to do, and what does Paula
-adf
+The Hamiltonian used in the TNP is:
+$$
+H=\sum_j \epsilon_j\left(2 L_j^z+\Omega_j\right)-\sum_{j j^{\prime}} G_{j j^{\prime}} L_j^{+} L_{j^{\prime}}^{-}
+$$
+The "free parameters" are the $G_{jj'}$ coefficients, which roughly represent the interaction strengths between the different sites on the 1D lattice.
+Innocent enough as they seem, they are a nightmare to calculate, and that is my job.
+All the information about the potential between the nucleons is contained there.

+Paula's job is to find a representation for the operators (MPO?) and implement the MPS/DMRG.
+All the operators are a linear combination of creation and destruction operators for different $j,m$ values.

+There is a more sophisticated Hamiltonian in the paper (and it can get more sophisticated still), but the principle is exactly the same.